Adaptive Human Trajectory Prediction via Latent Corridors: Introduction

 Here, we study how to efficiently \textit{adapt} pre-trained trajectory predictors to observed human behavior within a deployment scene (right, Fig.~\ref{fig:teaser}).
-We focus on adaptation that can be done in a data-efficient way and can preserve any useful structure within the base predictor in the new context (e.g., even if a new subway entrance lets people descend into the ground, other people may still move towards the existing above-ground coffee shops).
 Our technical approach takes inspiration from the recently popularized paradigm of \textit{prompt-tuning} in large language models \cite{lester2021power}, but instantiates this idea within the adaptive trajectory prediction problem.
-Specifically, we augment the input to a human trajectory predictor with a set of latent image prompts, one per each instance of a scene we wish to adapt to.
-We leave all or most of the predictor frozen, and tune each input prompt with the same trajectory prediction loss that is used to train the base predictor.
-We find that even extremely small amounts of new human trajectories (e.g., $< 1$ minute of human seconds, corresponding to 2 humans observed over 30 seconds) can leak sufficient information about how humans interact with the scene (e.g., new subway entrance) or with each other (e.g., nighttime social cliques) to learn this prompt and improve future trajectory prediction.
+Specifically, we augment the input to an existing human trajectory predictor with a set of latent image prompts, one per each instance of a deployment scene we wish to adapt to.
+We leave all or most of the predictor frozen, and tune each input prompt with the same trajectory prediction loss that is used to train the base predictor, letting cues in human behaviour be captured while preserving useful structure in the original predictor (e.g., even if a new subway entrance lets people descend into the ground, other people may still move towards the existing above-ground coffee shops).
+Our adaptation is data-efficient: even extremely small amounts of new human trajectories (e.g., $< 1$ minute of human seconds, corresponding to 2 humans observed over 30 seconds) can leak sufficient information about how humans interact with the scene (e.g., new subway entrance) or with each other (e.g., nighttime social cliques) to learn this prompt and improve future trajectory prediction.
 We call our learnable prompt a \textit{latent corridor}: a non-physical corridor that guides human behavior in this scene.